-We will arrange housing in the San Juan area utilizing AirBNB's hotels, or group/mission housing based on where your team is working during the trip.
-The facilities will have different, gender-specific rooms, typically bunk bed facilities with access to kitchen and dining areas.
+We will arrange housing in the San Juan area schools or dorm facilities.
+The facilities will have different, gender specific rooms, typically bunkbed facilities with access to kitchen and dining areas.
+Most teams will be housed at a Christian school for the deaf, where we have a great relationship with the staff.